 Each rider is supplied with their own British Youth Championship Race Jacket which they wear at each round and also when doing demonstration races during the season.

-We currently have 55 riders signed up for the 2016 series and we still have 3 months before the 1st round.
-We still have our only female rider Taya Thirtle onboard and we are still very excited about this massive opportunity to get some publicity from a girl being part of the Young Lions.
+We currently have 53 riders signed up for the 2018 series and we still have our only female rider Taya Thirtle onboard and we are still very excited about this massive opportunity to get some publicity from a girl being part of the Young Lions.

 The 2015 SCB clothing regulations can be seen here.